Special Educational Needs and Disability School Offer

 Ward Green Primary School is an Inclusive School with a strong belief that all children should be valued, treated with respect and reach their full potential.

+We aim to enable all of our children to have access to as broad, balanced and exciting a curriculum as possible.
+Work in all subject areas is differentiated to enable all children to succeed and make progress from their own starting point.
+All members of the teaching staff consider themselves to be Special Needs teachers.
 The school strives to ensure that the provision for all our pupils is of the highest possible standards, whilst acknowledging that we are continually improving our practice.
 We firmly believe that by working in partnership with parents/carers and adults beyond school, our children will get the best possible care, support, education and opportunities in order to ensure a successful transition into adult life.

 Within school, Mrs H Jones is our Special Educational Needs coordinator (SENCO) she can be contacted via the school office or by telephoning the school on 01226 286510.
 Our Special Educational Needs and Disability Governor is Mrs K Littlewood.